esciencecenter-digital-skills/Natural-language-processing/episodes/04-LargeLanguageModels.md

 ::::::

-# WHAT IS THE DIFFERENCE BETWEEN BERT AND GPT?
-WHY CAN BERT NOT GENERATE?

 ## This episode
 Large Language Models (LLMs) are a hot and a big topic these days, and are continuously in the news.
 Everybody heard of ChatGPT, many tried it out for a variety of purposes, or even incorporated these tools in their daily work.
 But what are these models exactly, how do they work 'under the hood', and how can you make use of them in the best possible way?